 Commitment to research is an integral component of the department.
 We feature an academically respected and professionally qualified faculty who actively produce and support basic and applied research.
 Faculty research and teaching expectations emphasize individual strengths, interests and career development through a coordinated program of peer review, support and counsel.
 Our faculty pursue external service activities that enhance departmental visibility, reputation and presence at the local, national and international levels.
 We are dedicated to service to the students, college and university that enhances the university's urban mission.

-The third annual mini-conference hosted by the Department of Accounting at UIC Business.
-This conference will be held under the auspices of the UIC Center for Education & Research in Financial Reporting Quality.
-Visit the conference website here.
+This conference was held under the auspices of the UIC Center for Education & Research in Financial Reporting Quality.

 Theodore Sougiannis, University of Illinois: Do analysts understand the economic and reporting complexities of derivatives?